 As part of this pilot HMRC strengthened specialist teams and centralised IR35 enquiries within these teams.
 They changed their approach to enquiries with the aim of establishing the facts faster and closing enquiries that were low risk quickly.
-Alongside this HMRC introduced a risk based approach to compliance activity based upon whether cases were high, medium or low risk.
+Alongside this HMRC introduced a risk based approach to compliance activity based on whether cases were high, medium or low risk.

 HMRC, in partnership with the IR35 Forum, has completed a review of the new administrative approach.
 A framework for the review can be accessed at.